tstrall/adage/README.md

 ---

-## **📌 Next Steps**
+## 📌 Next Steps

 Want to implement this in your AWS environment?
 Here’s what to do next:

-1️⃣ **Fork and customize the repos** to fit your organization’s needs.
+1️⃣ **Fork and customize the repos** to fit your organization’s needs
-2️⃣ **Set up a CI/CD pipeline** to automate syncing config updates to AWS Parameter Store.
+2️⃣ **Set up a CI/CD pipeline** to automate syncing config updates to AWS Parameter Store
-3️⃣ **Define IAM policies** to ensure secure access control.
+3️⃣ **Define IAM policies** to ensure secure access control

 📩 **Questions?
 Reach out or contribute!**
 This is an open-source approach, and improvements are always welcome.

 ---

 📢 **Like this approach?
 Star the repo and follow for updates!** 🚀